 Welcome to Year 6!

-Year 6 is the final year at Wheatcroft and prepares pupils for the next big step to secondary school .
-Throughout the year we will be journeying through the years and around the world, starting in North America by exploring some of the amazing biomes and wonderful plants and animals that live there.
+Year 6 is the final year at Wheatcroft and prepares pupils for the next big step to secondary school.
+Throughout the year, we will be journeying through the years and around the world.
+During our first topic, Extreme Earth, we will dive into the layers of the Earth, exploring how land mass is formed and about the awe-inspiring natural events that occur as a result of this.
+We will then start our journey around the world in North America by exploring some of the amazing biomes and wonderful plants and animals that live there.
 After Christmas, we will be travelling across to Africa and delving into the Ancient Egyptian way of life, creating artifacts and memories on the way.
-Learning about World War 2 will help us to develop our skills of resilience, courage and perseverance, as we draw inspiration from the heroes of yesteryear.
+Learning about World War 2 in late Spring and Summer will help us to develop our skills of resilience, courage and perseverance, as we draw inspiration from the heroes of yesteryear.
 These skills will help us with our final topic of Moving On, preparing us for the next step on our journey.
 Year 6 is sure to be very busy and we will need to be resourceful learners, but there will be lots of fun and opportunities to create memories on the way.

-Autumn term - 'Adapt to Survive!'
+Autumn 2 - 'Adapt to Survive!'
 A journey across North America to explore the different biomes and landscapes there.

 Spring 1 and Spring 2 - 'Ancient Egypt' Delving into an ancient way of life and the amazing advancements of the time.

 Spring 2 and Summer 1 - 'World War 2' Drawing inspiration from the tales of heroes.